Loss of Appetite Causes, Symptoms, Treatments and more

 Small steps can help with appetite loss.
 Exercise helps to burn calories and increases your hunger sensation.

-1.How do I fix my poor appetite?
+1. How do I fix my poor appetite?

 Consume food in small portions at frequent intervals.
-This technique will help you to eat well at the same time you will not gain weight and your body will also get the required nutrients.
+This technique will help you to eat well, at the same time, you will not gain weight, and your body will also get the required nutrients.

-Add more cereals to your diet so that there will be protein addition.
+Add more cereals to your diet so that there will be a protein addition.
 Schedule your meal times and stick to them.
 Try to trick your brain with different plate sizes.
 Never skip your breakfast and limit your fibre intake.

-2.What are the three factors that affect appetite?
+2. What are the three factors that affect appetite?

 The factors that affect a person's appetite are lifestyle, mental health and physical health.

-3.What stimulates loss of appetite?
+3. What stimulates loss of appetite?

-4.How do I get my appetite back?
+4. How do I get my appetite back?

 Try to eat one large meal a day and a few snacks that are protein-rich in between.
 Small snacks between your meals can be helpful, and they will be easy on your stomach.